What your art teacher did not tell you....

 They first made sure that their own personal sense of balance, beauty and spirit of servitude to the Nation is in high orbit.

 Nowadays, people clamor to be called artist who have no redeeming qualities.
-Imitating retarded monkeys, lying, dressing themselves funny like 8-year old kids, creating junk and actually selling it to unsuspected public which shows clearly their receding moral and mental abilities.
+Imitating retarded monkeys, lying, dressing themselves funny like 8-year old kids, creating junk and actually selling it to unsuspecting public which shows clearly their receding moral and mental abilities.
 Without a sense of shame.

 A true artist may, during long winter evenings, create some works of art.
 However it is not a pre-requisite.